pesv17/Simulation-Python/README.md

 # Simulation-Python
 There's three files.
 One with the actual code (Simsims.py) one with a json "converter" (jsonprogram.py) and one json file (simsims.json) that stores what jsonprogram created.
+There's two predetermined scenarios in jsonprogram.py, these can be changed accordingly.
+The idea is to use these scenarios to run the simulation within Simsims.py and then the outcome will be stored in simsims.json.

 # Description (Swedish):